Want to save this recipe?

 Cookies

-• Place butter & sugar in a standing mixer.
-Mix until combined, then whip on high for 1-2 minutes until mixture is lighter in color
+• Place 1 1/2 cups unsalted butter & 1 1/2 cup granulated sugar in a standing mixer with the paddle attachment.
+Mix until combined, then whip on high for 1-2 minutes until the mixture is lighter in color

-• Add extracts, eggs & egg yolks.
+• Add 1 tsp almond extract, 1/2 tsp vanilla extract, 2 eggs & 2 egg yolks.
 Mix until just combined

-• In a separate bowl mix salt, powder & flour
+• In a separate bowl combine the dry ingredients: 1/4 tsp fine sea salt, 1 1/2 tsp baking powder & 3 1/2 cups all-purpose flour

 • Turn standing mixer on low and slowly pour in dry ingredients.
 Stop mixing as soon as the dough comes together